AUTeam2/server-setup/README.md

 ## Docker-compose
 The *docker-compose.yml* file handles:
 - Coordination of construction, startup, shutdown and destruction of the services (running in containers).
-- Creation a network between running services (between containers).
+- Creation of networking bridges between running services (between containers).
 - Mapping of ports between containers and the host OS.
-- Specification of storage.
+- Specification of storage volumes and mapping to local folders.

 ## How to use
 Before running the services the first time, see the sections: